Which Country Produces The Most Waste? Waster Answers! 🤔🗑️

 The United States produces the third-most amount of waste globally.
 Moreover, it produces the most municipal solid waste in the whole world.
 This country generated 8,425,840,000 metric tonnes of waste – 25.9 metric tonnes per person.
 This is already a given due to the fact that the United States houses 325,147,121 last 2018, which has already increased by this time.

 Moreover, a third of the waste is classified as hazardous.
-As a result, regulations have been passed in regards to discharging hazardous waste.
+As a result, regulations have been passed in regard to discharging hazardous waste.

 Finally, we have reached the last on our list: Finland.
 It is the top 5 country in terms of most waste produced.
 It has an estimated annual waste total of 91,698,449 metric tonnes.
 Additionally, Finland has an estimated annual waste per capita of 16.6 metric tonnes.